 - Preheat oven to 200°C fan-forced.

-Line a deep quiche dish with the thawed puff pastry, overlapping the sheets slightly in the centre.
+- Line a deep quiche dish with the thawed 2 sheets puff pastry, overlapping the sheets slightly in the centre.
 Trim any excess from the edges.

-- While the pastry is cooling, heat a little oil in a frying pan over medium-high heat.
+- While the pastry is cooling, heat 1 teaspoon olive oil in a frying pan over medium-high heat.

-Cook the onion for about 5 minutes or until softened.
+- Cook 1 onion for about 5 minutes or until softened.

-Add the spinach and cook until just wilted.
+- Add 4 cups baby spinach and cook until just wilted.
 Remove from heat and set aside.

-- In a large jug, whisk together the cream, eggs, dill, salt and pepper until well combined.
+- In a large jug, whisk together 500 ml thickened cream, 5 eggs, 2 teaspoons dried dill, salt and pepper until well combined.

 - Spoon the spinach and onion mixture over the cooled pastry base.